AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Java SDK/Search Index/Nested query.md

 # Nested query

-This topic describes how to use nested query to query the child row data of nested columns.
-You cannot directly query nested fields.
-You must specify the NestedQuery object.
-In NestedQuery, you must specify the path of a nested column and a subquery.
-The subquery can be of any type.
+This topic describes how to use nested query to query the data in the child rows of nested fields.
+Nested fields cannot be directly queried.
+To query a nested field, you must specify the path of the nested field and a subquery in a NestedQuery object.
+The subquery can be a query of any type.

 ## Prerequisites